Skip to main content

 What hidden development costs should I know about?

 Hosting: $50-500/month.
-SSL/domain: $15-50/year.
+SSL and domain: $15-50/year.
 Email service: $20-50/month.
 Error monitoring: $0-50/month.
-Maintenance: 15-20 percent of build cost per year.
-A $50,000 app costs $7,500-$10,000 yearly to maintain.
+Maintenance is the one people forget, at 15-20 percent of build cost a year.
+So a $50,000 app runs $7,500-$10,000 yearly just to keep it alive.

 How do I get an accurate project quote?